anafts/anafts/README.md

 ## Hi!
 I'm Ana 🦊

--  🔭  As a computer graphics graduate and aspiring fullstack designer, I specialize in designing visually appealing and user-friendly digital interfaces that enhance the user experience.
+-  🔭  As a computer graphics graduate and aspiring full-stack designer, I specialize in designing visually appealing and user-friendly digital interfaces that enhance the user experience.
 - 🌱  Currently, my focus lies on honing my web development skills, with a strong emphasis on front-end development utilizing the powerful React.js framework.
 Through this journey, I aim to create immersive and user-friendly interfaces that captivate users.
 Additionally, I am dedicated to expanding my expertise in back-end development by delving into the world of Node.js.

 <div align="center">
   <a href="https://github.com/anafts">